kbardool/CellPainting-SNNL/README.md

 To measure the entanglement of data points, Frosst et al. (2019) expanded the non-linear neighborhood components analysis (NCA) (Salakhutdinov and Hinton, 2007) objective by introducing the temperature factor _T_, and called this modified objective the _soft nearest neighbor loss_.
-In addition, this loss function is computed for each of the hidden layers of a deep neural network as opposed to non-linear NCA which was only computed on the latent code of an autoencoder network.

 ## Usage